Danielku15/SlickGrid-wiki/Slick.Grid.md

 <a name="getDataLength" href="Slick.Grid#wiki-getDataLength">#</a> grid.<b>getDataLength</b>(<i></i>)

-Returns the size of the databinding source.
+Returns the size of the databinding source AFTER any grid filters have been applied.
 ```javascript
 // Create an array of just the ids from every data item
 var ids = [];